-WATCH: The latest announcement on the Queen's garden parties
+WATCH: The Duchess of Cambridge attends the Queen's garden party

 While the Queen has confirmed she won't be attending any of the parties this summer, she will instead be represented by other members of the royal family, including Princess Anne, the Duchess of Cambridge, and the Earl and Countess of Wessex, who have all attended events so far.

 RELATED: Kate Middleton joined by Prince Edward and Sophie at garden party

 Guests had the opportunity to explore the gardens, which span 39 acres and feature over 1,000 trees, 325 wild-plant species and a central lake, while mingling with the royals and listening to music played by two military bands.

 The garden at Buckingham Palace was transformed for the celebration

 The Queen traditionally hosts three garden parties at Buckingham Palace each year, and one at the Palace of Holyroodhouse.
 Over 30,000 visitors attend the parties from all walks of life, all of whom have made a positive impact in their community.

 This year's attendees will no doubt be disappointed to miss the monarch, but glad that the parties are still going ahead after being cancelled in 2020 and 2021 due to the pandemic.

 Seating is being constructed outside the front of the palace